武神館 The Bujinkan

 Toshitsugu Takamatsu was born in 1888 and from the age of nine was schooled daily in the martial arts that he would inherit as grandmaster.
 Initially he trained in Kobe under the tutelage of Toda Shinryuken Masamitsu and then in the dojo of Mizuta Yoshitaro Tadafusa.
 He moved to nearby town of Akashi with his father where he trained with Ishitani Matsutaro Tagekage.

 At around age 21 he travelled to Korea (then annexed by Japan) but soon returned with an illness.
-He convalesced by himself at the Kami no Taki waterfall in Mount Maya near Kobe.
-At this location he trained and studied by himself for one year.
-He also claimed to have met a mysterious hermit in the mountains who taught him many things.
+He convalesced and trained by himself at the Kami no Taki waterfall in Mount Maya near Kobe.

 In 1912 Takamatsu travelled to China where he was to live until his return to Japan in 1919.
 In China he headed the “Nippon Minkoku Seinen Butou-kai” marital arts organisation.
 He was also involved in many incidents that had him fighting for his life.
 It was during this period that he received the nickname Moko no Tora (Mongolian Tiger) for which he was known for the rest of his life.